A cow with attitude at Shiva’s Kinder, outside the Palace in Bhaktapur, Kathmandu valley.

 The Peacock Window embedded in rebuilt brickwork.

-The Peacock Window, sometimes called the 'Mona Lisa of Nepal', is a masterpiece of woodcarving dating from the early 15th century.
-It's unique in the Kathmandu valley, a region stuffed with exquisitely carved wooden ornaments.
-The in which the window is set houses a Woodcarving Museum.
+Sometimes called the ‘Mona Lisa of Nepal’, the Peacock Window is a masterpiece of woodcarving dating from the early 15th century.
+It’s unique in the Kathmandu valley, a region stuffed with exquisitely carved wooden ornaments.
+The building in which the window is set houses a Woodcarving Museum.

-Durbar Square in Patan (aka Lalitpur) in another part of the Kathmandu Valley is easy to reach and encompasses a gorgeous space lined with the usual amazing carved temples, glittering monuments and an excellent museum but rather more tranquil that the other two Durbar Squares in the Kathmandu Valley.
+Also known as Lalitpur, Durbar Square in Patan – another part of the Kathmandu Valley – is easy to reach and encompasses a gorgeous space lined with the usual amazing carved temples, glittering monuments and an excellent museum but rather more tranquil that the other two Durbar Squares.